RicardoGEsteves/RicardoGEsteves/README.md

 ## Software Engineer

-> I'm a passionate software engineer from Portugal 🇵🇹, specializing in crafting delightful user experiences and building robust applications.
+> I am a dedicated software engineer based in Portugal 🇵🇹, with expertise in creating compelling user experiences and developing resilient applications.
+My focus lies in the meticulous craftsmanship of user interfaces and the construction of robust, high-performance software solutions.

 ##